Table of contents:

 That’s not to say there isn’t a place for this smaller-scale research, but it does mean there is a strong need for an urgent response larger-scale queries through a collective network like CNODES.

 Legal and privacy concerns make it impractical to pool the data from the different provinces.
 This distributed network instead allows data to stay in the provinces of origin and be analyzed locally.

 The upside is that local regulations concerning data access and approval processes for research are respected, and local know-how is supported, but the downside is that there can be delays in accessing data or obtaining approvals for individual studies.

 The Health Quality Council (HQC) is the Saskatchewan site of the national CNODES network.
-HQC participates in CNODES as part of its mandate to evaluate and monitor prescription drug usage, safety and effectiveness.
+HQC participates in CNODES as part of its role in evaluating and monitoring prescription drug usage, safety and effectiveness.

-HQC’s CNODES team is currently working on projects regarding:
+HQC’s CNODES team has been involved on projects regarding: